edgeimpulse/example-standalone-inferencing-spresense/edge_impulse/README.md

-### Import EI SDK and Machine Learning Model
+### Import the Edge Impulse SDK and Machine Learning Model

-Place following folders in this directory
+Place the following folders in this directory:

 1. edge-impulse-sdk
 1. model-parameters